Barack Obama hails Burma's Thein Sein on US visit

 "I know how much people want to see democracy take root," he said.
 He also said that Burma must "forge a new and more inclusive national identity".

-Referring to the recent anti-Muslim violence in Burma, he said: "We must end all forms of discrimination and ensure not only that intercommunal violence is brought to a halt, but that all perpetrators are brought to justice."'Jury out'
+Referring to the recent anti-Muslim violence in Burma, he said: "We must end all forms of discrimination and ensure not only that intercommunal violence is brought to a halt, but that all perpetrators are brought to justice."

 International groups have voiced concerns about serious anti-Muslim violence in Burma in recent months.